Can you sue if a police dog bites you? We look at the law relating to liability for police dog bites

 Over the last three years almost £800,000 has been paid in compensation to people bitten by police dogs.
-Greater Manchester Police paid out more then £180,000 with the Met Police next on the list paying out £95,000.
+Greater Manchester Police paid out more then £180,000 while the Met Police are next on the list, paying out £95,000.
 West Midlands police were responsible for the highest number of dog bites.
-The people who had been bitten included suspects, police staff and members of the public
+The people who have been bitten by police dogs include those suspected of committing a criminal offence, police staff and innocent members of the public

-Alleging that the police have been negligent means looking at whether or not there is something the police should have done or have failed to do to prevent the dog bite.
-It also means proving that they should have been aware that such an incident was likely or "foreseeable".
+To succeed in a dog bite compensation claim against the police we will look at whether there is something the police should have done to prevent the dog attacking or whether they should have been aware that an incident was likely.

-Proving negligence means looking at the training records of the dog and handler and looking for evidence of any previous incidents or similar attacks.
-If the records show that the dog had difficulty obeying commands that it could be argued that it was likely not just that the police dog would attack and cause injury (which is part and parcel of their role as a police dog) but more importantly it would over react or fail to respond when placed in a “chase and detain” situation.
+When investigating claims we will look at the training records of the dog and its handler to see whether there is a history of any previous incidents or similar attacks.
+If the records show that the dog had a history of disobeying commands then we can argue that an incident was likely to occur and that a police dog in those circumstances would overreact or fail to respond when placed in a “chase and detain” situation.

-The dog handler himself may have been negligent by choosing to release the dog at the wrong time or by failing to shout a warning before doing so.
+The police officer may also have been negligent by choosing to release the dog at the wrong time or by failing to shout a warning before doing so.
 The officer owes a duty of care to those who he is going to set the dog on and this is breached if he fails to follow correct procedure and if he releases a dog over which he has little or no control and which could cause a foreseeable injury.

-In certain circumstances there may be third option and you may be able to make a claim against the police for assault (trespass to the person).
-This would be the case if it can be shown the police have acted in a way which they knew to be unjustifiable and intended to cause harm or at least acted without caring whether they caused harm or not.
-The police could argue that they were only using reasonable force in the prevention of crime or to lawfully arrest a suspect and it is whether or not they used “reasonable force” which will be a key factor.
+In certain circumstances there may be third option.
+You may be able to make a claim against the police for assault if it can be shown they have acted in a way which they knew to be unjustifiable and intended to cause harm; or at least acted without caring whether they caused harm or not.
+The police could counter argue that they were only using reasonable force in the prevention of crime or to lawfully arrest a suspect.
+It is often a question of whether or not they used “reasonable force” which is the key factor.